MoOx/phenomic/docs/content/index.md

 it to fit your needs.

 <center style="font-weight: bold"><a href="themes/base/demo/">
-  Take a look to the base theme demo 👀
+  Take a look at the base theme demo 👀
 </a></center>

 ---